 Working as an anthropologist can be an exciting job, but the degree can prepare you for more than working on digs.
-Today's anthropologists may be embedded with U.S. troops to help them understand the local population or hired by multinational corporations to smooth over intercultural differences.
-The biggest areas of job growth should come in the management, scientific, and technical consulting services industry.
+Today's anthropologists may be sent overseas with U.S. troops to help them understand the people of another country, or hired by multinational corporations to smooth over intercultural differences.
+Most of the job growth for anthropologists is predicted to come from the management, scientific, and technical consulting services industries.
 Consulting in anthropology alone ranges from offering advice on economic development to working in forensics, like the lead forensic anthropologist character on the popular television show Bones.

 Increase Your Career Opportunities with Online Degrees

 Your online degree program in social science in anthropology should teach you how to effectively collect data, analyze human behavioral patterns, and conduct advanced ethnographic study.
 You may also brush up on basic courses, such as history, biology, physics, and psychology.
 Although your associate's or bachelor's degree may qualify you for an entry-level anthropology job, such as an assistant, if you wish to become an anthropologist or teach at the college level you typically need at least a master's degree, if not a PhD.
 Online PhD options are limited at this time, though they should continue to increase in quantity over time.